-We asked our Lancaster workers compensation attorney from the Koszdin, Fields, Sherry & Katz law firm to outline the most common reasons why your workers’ comp claim might get denied by your employer’s insurance company.
+We asked our Los Angeles workers compensation attorney from the Koszdin, Fields & Sherry law firm to outline the most common reasons why your workers’ comp claim might get denied by your employer’s insurance company.

 Spoiler alert: if it does get denied, do not give up.
 You may still be able to recover your compensation (more about it below).

-While there are many invalid and illegal ways an insurance company can deny your workers’ comp claim in Lancaster or elsewhere in California, here are several lawful reasoning behind claim denials:
+While there are many invalid and illegal ways an insurance company can deny your workers’ comp claim in Lancaster or elsewhere in California, here are several lawful reasons behind claim denials: